 Grow These 9 Vegetables In Hanging Pots

-If you have limited growing space, did you know that you can grow vegetables in hanging pots?
-Now, not all veggies are suitable for hanging pots but there are many that do just fine.
+If you have limited growing space or just a small garden, did you know that you can grow vegetables in hanging pots?
+Now, not all veggies are suitable for hanging pots but there are many that do just fine and are ideal if you just have a small space for growing your edibles.

 • Your hanging plants will require water more often.
 On hot days, it might even be necessary to water twice a day.
 Using hanging pots with saucers will help to keep them moist.
-Alternatively, if you’re using a basket with a liner, you can pop a saucer in the bottom before adding the potting mix.
+Alternatively, if you’re using a wire basket with a liner, you can pop a saucer in the bottom before adding the potting mix.
 This will collect and hold water for your plants to use as they need it.
+However, you need to ensure that the pots or containers themselves have good drainage so that the soil does not stay waterlogged.

 • Make sure that the hanging support is strong enough.
-A large basket or hanging pot filled with wet potting mix can get quite heavy.
-Therefore, make sure that the support you’re hanging it from is strong enough.
+A large basket or hanging pot filled with damp potting mix can get quite heavy.
+Therefore, it’s a good idea to make sure that the support you’re hanging it from is strong enough.

-• Try to keep your hanging pots sheltered from really strong winds.
+• Try to keep your hanging container garden sheltered from really strong winds.
 If you live in an area that experiences periods of strong winds, hang your pots in a sheltered spot.
-There would be nothing worse than having your precious plants ending up being smashed on the ground.
+There would be nothing worse than having your precious plants end up being smashed on the ground.

 What You’ll Need To Grow Vegetables In Hanging Pots